whitneyburton/portfolios/students/1701-front/chris_bandrowsky/20170420-chris-bandrowsky-m2.md

 ## Areas of Emphasis

 1. Greater understanding of Javascript fundamentals and data structures
-2. Compentency in navigating data structures.
-3. Understanding of the strengths and limitations of Object-Oriented Programming
+2. Understanding of the strengths and limitations of Object-Oriented Programming
-4. Continued goal of "thinking like a programmer"
+3. Continued goal of "thinking like a programmer"

 ## Rubric Scores